 1 pm – Project deep dive

 Back to the dashboard, start the “Project Milestone” habit with its custom reminder set for 1 pm.
 Because it’s a rotating schedule habit (Mon‑Wed‑Fri), the app automatically skips it on Tuesdays, preventing unnecessary pressure.
-When the timer ends, you log the milestone reached in the journal; the AI tags it as milestone and delivery.
+When the timer ends, you log the milestone reached in the journal; the AI tags it as and .

 3 pm – Quick win challenge